President, CEOFlorida Certified General Contractor

 Airborne, All the Way!

 Although I didn’t know what I wanted to be when I grew up, I never thought I’d be a General Contractor.
 Through my Dad’s career, I had witnessed the long hours, never-ending phone calls, and general disorganization I associated with the construction industry.
-After graduating high school, I enlisted in the Army to give myself more time to think about my future.
+After graduating high school, I enlisted in the United States Army to give myself more time to think about my future.
 I trained at Infantry and then Airborne school at Fort Benning, GA in the Fall of 1993.
 I was honored to serve the remainder of my enlistment in the 82d Airborne Division at Fort Bragg, NC.
 While serving in a head quarters company, I was retrained as a logistics specialist and quickly learned the challenging field.
 My responsibilities included ordering, procuring, and maintaining equipment, food, fuel, weapons, ammunition, and supplies for my unit.
 And we even got to jump out of planes at night… for free!
 And although, I loved my experiences in the 82nd Airborne, I knew I wanted to do more, and so I headed to the University of Florida to become a Florida Gator.

 Other than back packing for six weeks through Europe in the summer of 1996, I saved most of my money to purchase my first laptop when I got out of the Army.
 I started school at the UF’s Warrington College of Business Administration in January of 1997.
 The internet was relatively new, and I being curious, wanted to know how it all worked and quickly became interested in building websites on the world wide web.
 I loved seeing the changes I coded instantly online and having created something that everyone could see.
 I became a full time computer programmer for UF while attending school part time.
 I loved UF and college life and attempted to stay there forever.
 And then, I fell in love with Julie.
 I had been in college a long while and so when I inquired with Julie what it would take for her to marry me, she had joked with me that there were 2 conditions. #1, I had to finally graduate college!
 And #2, we needed to find a better place to live.
 My apartment wasn’t going to work.